 So, we have two maths courses at GCSE level.
 Why?

 Well, first of all, let’s clear up something.
-Both the GCSE and IGCSE are treated as the exact same by all Universities, colleges and employers.
+Both the GCSE and IGCSE Qualifications that you can take with Absorb Online Learning are treated in the exact same way by all Universities, colleges and employers across the UK.

 The courses are virtually identical with some minor exceptions.
 These are: